toshniwal-keshav/sellbee-college-market/README.md

 - 👤 Personal user profiles
 - 🎨 Friendly UI with animations and hover effects

-## How can I edit this code?

-There are several ways of editing your application.

-**Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

-**Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.

 ## 🛠️ Technologies Used
 ### Frontend
 - **React (Vite)** – Component-based UI